Original launch ticket for Titanic set for auction

-NEW YORK (Reuters) - A rare original launch ticket that could sell for up to $70,000 will be the highlight of an auction in New York of Titanic memorabilia to mark the centennial anniversary of the ill-fated voyage, Bonham’s said on Tuesday.
+NEW YORK, April 10 (Reuters) - A rare original launch ticket that could sell for up to $70,000 will be the highlight of an auction in New York of Titanic memorabilia to mark the centennial anniversary of the ill-fated voyage, Bonham’s said on Tuesday.

 The ticket, which has its perforated admission stub still intact, would have allowed its holder to the launching and christening of the Titanic.
 But the operator White Star Line and builder Harland & Wolff did not christen the ship before its maiden voyage when it sank during the night of April 14-15 after hitting an iceberg, leading to the loss of 1,517 lives.